markrotter/tftstatus/README.md

 ## Overview
 This project turns a Raspberry Pi into a network status dashboard with a small TFT display.
 It shows real-time system and network information on the screen, making a handy status monitor.
 The dashboard can auto-start on boot and is ideal for monitoring network speed, IP addresses, and system resource usage at a glance.

+## Caveats
+This is a work in progress, this project was developed to learn coding using AI models such as ChatGPT.
+The Raspberry Pi 3B+ does not have fast enough networking so the speedtest functionlity is not super helpful.
+The display hardware used has been chellenging to use with RPi 4 and up.

 ## Features
 - **Network Speed Monitor:** Displays current upload/download throughput and runs periodic internet speed tests (using Speedtest CLI).
 - **System Stats:** Shows CPU load, memory usage, disk space, and uptime on the TFT display.